-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

 - i.
-The preparation of a Master Plan which appropriately addresses: - The sites sensitive Conservation Area location respecting its character and appearance; 1. - The presence of listed and curtilage listed structures within and surrounding the site, 2. which should form the focus for the redevelopment;
+A Design Brief, to be prepared by the applicant, which appropriately addresses: - 1.
+The sites sensitive Conservation Area location respecting its character and appearance; - 2.
+The presence of listed and curtilage listed structures within and surrounding the site, which should form the focus for the redevelopment;

-- Provision of improved access arrangements which are suitable to the historic nature of the location: and - Taking account of the above the provision of a suitable site design, density and layout which also takes into account the difference in site levels between the allocated site and adjacent residential areas. - Pre-determination archaeologicalevaluation submitted as part of any planning application and post determination archaeological mitigation measures secured by condition on any planning consent are likely to be required to reflect the high archaeological interest of the site.
+- 3. Provision of improved access arrangements which are suitable to the historic nature of the location; and - 4.
+Taking account of the above the provision of a suitable site design, density and layout which also takes into account the difference in site levels between the allocated site and adjacent residential areas. - ii.
+Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on an planning consent are likely to be required to reflect the high archaeological interest of the site.